-Before making a non-core visit referral to DWP Visiting, the agent must consider whether they have taken all reasonable action to assist the claimant:
+Before making a non-core visit referral to DWP Visiting, the agent should consider whether they have taken all reasonable action to assist the claimant:

-- have they already attempted to clear the query by correspondence or by phone? - could the claimant be supported using preferred existing claimant support channels, for example a face to face appointment or telephony support? - are there any other channels of support available to assist this claimant's needs, for example do they have a family member, a carer or another person who provides support who can help? - is it safe for a visiting officer (alone or accompanied) to carry out a home visit?
+- have they already attempted to clear the query by correspondence or by phone? - could the claimant be supported using preferred existing claimant support channels with a face to face appointment, or telephony support? - are there any other channels of support available to assist this claimant's needs for example do they have a family member, support person or carer who can help? - is it safe for a Visiting Officer (alone or accompanied) to carry out a home visit?